-- Try Tubing at Winsport's Acura Tube Park - Whoosh down a 200 metre long course in less than 30 seconds!
+Tubing at Winsport’s Acura Tube Park – Whoosh down a 200-metre long course in less than 30 seconds!
+We were clocked at over 50 kilometres per hour!
 10 fun runs to choose from!

 Tubing at Winsport

-- Kick and glide at a local golf course!
-Confederation Park, Shaganappi, and Maple Ridge Golf Courses are groomed for cross country skiing in the winter and there is NO charge!
-While Shaganappi is the largest golf course with lots of flat terrain, and Maple Ridge is second biggest, Confederation is piloting snowmaking this winter (2017), so it should have the longest season.
+Kick and glide at a local golf course!
+Confederation Park, Shaganappi, and Maple Ridge Golf Courses are groomed for cross country skiing in the winter and there is NO charge, but donations are appreciated.
+Check out Where to Cross Country Ski in Calgary for more groomed terrain near you!
 See Choosing Cross Country Skis for information on the various types of skis available and what to look for when outfitting your family with nordic skis.

 Cross country skiing at Confederation Park Golf Course.

-- Rediscover your favorite urban hikes in a new light.
+Rediscover your favorite urban hikes in a new light.
 Snow adds a sparkling white blanket to the landscape and ice along the river makes funky ice sculptures.
-We really like exploring Nose Hill Park, Edworthy Park, Bowness Park, Waterfall Valley, and Fish Creek Park in winter.
+We really like exploring Nose Hill Park, Edworthy Park’s Douglas Fir Trail (reopened in late 2017!), Bowness Park, Waterfall Valley, and Fish Creek Park in winter.
 Nearby Glenbow Ranch Provincial Park and Big Hill Springs Provincial Park (has small ice falls!) are also fun year round.
 Bring ice cleats for traction, or snowshoes after a big dump of snow.

 Snowshoeing at Nose Hill Park

-- Explore the Zoo!
+Explore the Zoo!
 Winter is a wonderful time to visit the Calgary Zoo.
-There are no crowds during the day, and there are plenty of places to warm up: Visit the giraffes, hippos, and meerkats in the African Savannah; see how big the baby Gorilla is at the TransAlta Rainforest; watch otters play at Cequel Lodge; check out penguin feeding time at Penguin Plunge; then take a family photo in the Conservatory!
-Special events include Zoolights (until January 8) and Sunday Brunch.
+There are fewer visitors (except on special events) and there are plenty of places to warm up indoors: check out penguin feeding time at Penguin Plunge, watch otters play at Cequel Lodge, then say hello to the giraffes, hippos, and meerkats in the African Savannah.
+Visit the gorillas and mandrills at The TransAlta Rainforest, then take family photos in the Conservatory!
+Special events include Zoolights (Nov 23, 2018-January 5, 2019; 6 pm – 9 pm) and Sunday Brunch.